-- 14 International Sustainability Standards Board (ISSB) staff have led the development of a range of educational materials relating to the implementation of the IFRS Sustainability Disclosure Standards to date and continue to do so.
+- International Sustainability Standards Board (ISSB) staff have led the development of a range of educational materials relating to the implementation of the IFRS Sustainability Disclosure Standards to date and continue to do so.
 Due to the high degree of alignment between IFRS S2 and AASB S2, ISSB educational materials have a high degree of relevance to the Australian context.
-Some contextual changes may be needed to adapt ISSB educational materials for Australian use. - 15 Upon the release of educational materials from the ISSB on sustainability and/or climate-related financial disclosures, staff would: - (a) assess whether the materials are appropriate to support Australian entities in applying AASB S2; and - (b) contextualise materials for the Australian context and publish an Australian-tailored AASB publication (in consultation with and approved by the AASB Chair). - 16 Staff are of the view this approach will: - (a) align domestic education content with international education content developed by the ISSB; - (b) help to align domestic practice with international practice (i.e. the international baseline); - (c) reduce the risk that any AASB-developed educational content may, either currently or in future, unintentionally contradict materials released by the ISSB or emerging international practice, or stray into interpretation of specific requirements within AASB S2; and - (d) streamline the production of education content for domestic stakeholders.
+Some contextual changes may be needed to adapt ISSB educational materials for Australian use. - 16 Upon the release of educational materials from the ISSB on sustainability and/or climate-related financial disclosures, staff would: - (a) assess whether the materials are appropriate to support Australian entities in applying AASB S2; and - (b) contextualise materials for the Australian context and publish an Australian-tailored AASB publication (in consultation with and approved by the AASB Chair or AASB Managing Director). - 17 The AASB has signed a licensing agreement with the IFRS Foundation which provides the AASB with the conditional ability to adapt documents and materials produced by the ISSB into AASB publications.
+As part of this agreement, AASB staff will work closely with IFRS Foundation staff to ensure that AASB-adapted publications are consistent, insofar as possible, with the ISSB global baseline for climate-related financial disclosures. - 18 Staff are of the view this approach will: - (a) align domestic education content with international education content developed by the ISSB; - (b) help to align domestic practice with international practice (i.e. the international baseline); - (c) reduce the risk that any AASB-developed educational content may, either currently or in future, unintentionally contradict materials released by the ISSB or emerging international practice, or stray into interpretation of specific requirements within AASB S2; and - (d) streamline the production of education content for domestic stakeholders.